 - Look after your body by staying active and busy – sit less, dance, walk up and down stairs, clean your home or have a clear out, or a digital clear out!

 - Keep your mind stimulated – read, listen to podcasts, watch films, do puzzles and jigsaws, but limit your intake of news if this is upsetting you.

 - Find ways to relax and be creative, eg DIY, arts and crafts, yoga, listening to music, exploring new recipes.

 - Try to stick to your normal sleeping and waking schedule.

 10. Accessing further support Check what is on offer from your employer.
 You may be able to access free, confidential wellbeing or counselling services.

 The Education Support Partnership supports the mental health and wellbeing of education staff in schools, colleges and universities.
 Call the helpline on 08000 562 561.

 Some staff, particularly leaders, will sadly need to offer support to children who have lost a loved one or who have a family member who is seriously ill.
 The Charity Winston’s Wish provides guidance and resources for schools.

-Mental Health First Aid (England) includes resources for working at home.
+Mental Health First Aid (England) includes resources for teachers and for working remotely. at home.
 If your symptoms don’t improve, contact your GP surgery.

 GPs are still offering telephone and video consultations throughout the coronavirus crisis.